jangevaare/brew2/README.md

 * Looks nice

 <h3>Important Notes</h3>

 If you do not wish to use the Cascade PID functionality, set the outer loop coefficients all to 0.
 The algorithm will function then as a simple single PID using the inner loop coefficients.
 This is very useful for tuning the Cascade PID as well.
 I recommend that you run like this until you find a good tuning for the inner loop, you can then start to increase the outer loop coefficients.

-brew2 now uses [InfluxDB](https://github.com/influxdata/influxdb).
-This can be installed [following instructions here](https://docs.influxdata.com/influxdb/v1.7/introduction/installation).
+brew2 now uses <a href="https://github.com/influxdata/influxdb">InfluxDB</a>.
+This can be installed <a href="https://docs.influxdata.com/influxdb/v1.7/introduction/installation">following instructions here</a>.
 I recommend running both Node-RED and InfluxDB as services at startup.
 In my flows I refer to a database called `brew2`.
 You can create this by connecting to the InfluxDB command line interface (CLI), which can be done by typing simply `influx` after successful installation.
 Then, in the InfluxDB CLI type `CREATE DATABASE brew2`.
 You can then `exit`.
 You may return to this interface to work with your data in various ways - some of the more common operations *may* be implemented directly into brew2 in the future.

 <h3>Screenshots (v0.3.1)</h3>
 <img src = "main.png" width=600>